What is Danish rugbrød?

 Is all rye bread the same?
 Where do you get the healthiest stuff?

-“You have to go for WHOLEGRAIN,” Bitz said.
-“In Denmark we’ve a label system, so it’s a bit easier for the consumer to pick and
+"You have to go for wholegrain," Bitz said.
+"In Denmark we’ve got a label system, so it’s a bit easier for the consumer to pick and choose wholegrain products.
+Wholegrain means that everything from the grain is present.

-In contrast, white wheat bread mostly consists of the centre of the grain, which does not really have a significant level of fibres.
+In contrast, white wheat bread mostly consists of the centre of the grain, which does not really have a significant level of fibre.
 In addition, you can choose a bread where the grains are as intact as possible, which also leads to a better digestion and prolonged feeling of satiety.

-It’s also important to look for you much sugar there’s in the ryebread as some types – mainly from Sweden – are
+It’s also important to look how much sugar is in the ryebread as some types – mainly from Sweden – are very sweet due to a higher content of sugar," Bitz added.

-Rye is low on the glycaemic index, so eating rye bread does not lead to the sort of blood sugar spikes you experience with British toast bread, and is also less likely to contribute to diabetes.
+Rye is low on the glycaemic index, so eating ryebread does not lead to the sort of blood sugar spikes you experience with British toast bread, and is also less likely to contribute to diabetes.